 - Continue preparing the sauce.
 To prepare the sauce for this shrimp saganaki recipe, dice the fresh tomatoes in small cubes and let them strain in a colander, so that no excess water is added to the sauce.

 - Begin with the sauce for the shrimp saganaki.
 Heat the olive oil over medium-high heat, add the chopped onion and sauté for 1 minute.
 Stir in the chopped garlic, chilli peppers and season with salt and and pepper.
 Sauté all the ingredients together for 1 more minute.
 Add the chopped tomatoes, cover with the lid, bring to the boil and let simmer for approx. 5 minutes, until the sauce thickens a little bit.

 - In the meantime sauté the shrimps for this shrimp saganaki recipe.
 Season the shrimps with salt and pepper on both sides.
 Heat a large saucepan over medium heat and add 3-4 tbsps olive oil.
-Add the shrimps, sauté for 1 minute on each side and deglaze with the ouzo.
+Add the shrimps, sauté for 1 minute and deglaze with the ouzo.

 - Pour the sauce in the saucepan along with the shrimps and stir.
 Top the shrimp saganaki with the crumbled or cubed feta cheese, place the lid on and cook for 2 more minutes, until the feta slightly melts.